cjbreaux/Portfolio/README.md

 ## Support and contact details

-If you have any questions or concerns about the content of this README or the website, please contact:
+If you have any questions or concerns about the content of this README or the website, please contact the author at:
-Chris Breaux

 christopherjbreaux@gmail.com

 ## Technologies Used